appcircleio/appcircle-docusaurus/docs/self-hosted-runner/manage-pools.md

 When you add a new self-hosted runner to your organization, it appears at "Self-hosted Runners" list with its pool.

 Pool creation is managed automatically while registering a self-hosted runner from CLI.
-If a pool doesn't exist in your organizationi, system creates that pool and adds runner into that pool.
+If a pool doesn't exist in your organization, system creates that pool and adds runner into that pool.
 If you choose a pool name existing in organization, your runner will be added to that existing pool.

 # Select Pool for Build Profile